workmajj/slushbox/README.md

 When building static web pages, you need to reload them often to see your changes.
 [Slushbox](http://www.urbandictionary.com/define.php?term=slushbox) opens web pages and then refreshes them automatically when files in their respective directories (or subdirectories) change.
 So if you edit a CSS file, for example, Slushbox will notice and refresh accordingly.

-Slushbox also works with arbitrary URLs, which helps address situations where a web framework is handling your URL routing or you're working in a dev environment with server-hosted pages.
+Slushbox also works with arbitrary URLs.
+This addresses situations where a web framework is handling your URL routing or you're working in a server-hosted dev environment.
+Slushbox will stay open so long as the initial URL can be pattern-matched in the browser bar, so you can even navigate to subpages while using it.

 At this point, Slushbox has a couple known (and probably some unknown!) limitations: